-We use these expressions because they are convenient shortcuts to refer to the process of natural selection (evolution).
+We use these expressions because they are convenient shortcuts to refer to the process of natural selection.

-A monkey born with the propensity to break nuts and eat the kernels has an abundant food source, and is more likely to survive the drought and pass on its genes.
-Over time, all its descendants have the propensity to break nuts and eat the kernels.
-Evolution has ‘guided’ a behavioural change.
+A monkey born with the propensity to break nuts and eat the kernels has an abundant food source, and is more likely to survive a drought and pass on its genes.
+Over time, all its descendants will have the propensity to break nuts and eat the kernels.
+Natural selection has ‘guided’ a behavioural change.

-Another giraffe might be born with genes giving it an extra leg.
-This giraffe has trouble running fast and is easily caught by a lion, and doesn’t live long enough to pass on its genes.
-Therefore, giraffes with five legs haven’t evolved.
+But let’s say a giraffe is born with genes giving it an extra leg.
+This giraffe has trouble running fast and is easily caught by a predator, so it doesn’t live long enough to pass on its genes.
+Therefore, we won’t see many giraffes walking around with five legs.

 ‘How do different species come about?’

-Over tens of thousands of years, with hundreds of famines and different geography and conditions, the two groups of giraffes will develop so many differences that if you were to bring them together and mate them, they could not produce fertile offspring.
+Over tens of thousands of years, with those different conditions the two groups of giraffes will develop so many differences that if you were to bring them together and mate them, they could not produce fertile offspring.
 The two types of giraffes would have become separate species.

 The giraffe’s closest extant (living) relative is the okapi, which lives in the Congo rainforest.